 We can work this out if you look at the inductance in a TVS protection and think way back to your introductory circuits class.

 The voltage of the ESD pulse (VESD) can be considered: VESD = VBREAKDOWN(TVS) + RDYNAMIC(TVS)*IESD + LESD(dIESD/dt).
 If you really want to dig deep into the math, Texas Instruments has an amazing walkthrough.
 The key takeaway for those of us skimming this over lunch is the last term: LESD(dIESD/dt).
-Because t is very tiny, dIESD/dt will be huge.
-Even if the inductance LESD is very small, you can still have a huge voltage spike in the system.
+Because it is very tiny, dIESD/dt will be huge.
+Even if the stray inductance LESD is very small, you can still have a huge voltage spike in the system.

 Minimize any inductance from the TVS to ground by keeping the trace short and by using direct routing.
 Don’t use a stub or via to connect to the ground plane, so there’s no additional path length or material to contribute to LGND.

 The same is true of the input to the TVS: keep it short, don’t use vias or stubs.
 LESD can also contribute negatively to your parasitic inductance and protection capability.
 Keep the TVS close to the input connector, too.
 In addition to keeping parasitic inductance low, it will help prevent transient coupling of the ESD pulse into neighboring traces.

 Minimize trace length and don’t use vias to connect to your TVS.